pravega/pravega/documentation/src/docs/pravega-concepts.md

 Events published into a transaction are visible to the Reader only after the transaction is committed.

-For more details on working with transactions, Please see [Working with Pravega:
+For more details on working with Transactions, Please see [Working with Pravega:
 Transactions](transactions.md).

 ## State Synchronizers